-(3) Includes costs incurred by the Company for financial planning and tax return preparation, costs of group life insurance coverage provided to the executive, and matching contributions made by the Company to the executive's account under the Company 401(k) plan, and relocation costs for Mr. Salmon.
+(3) Includes costs incurred by the Company for financial planning and tax return preparation, costs of group life insurance coverage provided to the executive, and matching contributions made by the Company to the executive's account under the Company 401(k) plan.
+Additionally, fiscal 2018 and fiscal 2017 include relocation costs incurred by the Company for Mr. Salmon.

-(4) Mr. Galvez was appointed as President - Consumer Packaging Division effective January 1, 2017.
+(4) Mr. Galvez was appointed as President - Consumer Packaging, International Division effective July 1, 2019.